wonderchex/project-1-initial/README.md

 Once you get your Point class working, when you run the unit tests, you should see all tests pass.

 ### Extra Credit
-If you would like up to 10 points extra credit for this assignment, utilize a code generation AI to write the class.
-To get the extra credit points, you must include the text you used to generate the class in a multi-line comment just above the class header.
-Make sure the AI generates all methods mentioned above for full credit.
+If you would like up to 10 points extra credit for this assignment, utilize a code generation AI to write custom unit tests for the class.
+Your tests will **replace** the existing unit tests.
+(Once you copy the new test class, Ctrl-A, Ctrl-V on the existing test class is a quick way to copy/paste over the old tests.)
+To get any extra credit points on this, you **must** include the text [AI prompt] you used to generate the tests in a multi-line comment just above the test class header.
+Make sure to have the AI include common edge cases in its tests for full credit.
+Also, be sure to run the tests and make sure they all pass.

-The trick with this extra credit isn't just figuring out what to ask the AI - you also have to get the AI code to work with the unit tests as-is.
-In other words, you'll need to make changes to the class name as well as method names to get the unit tests to work as expected.
+The trick with this extra credit is really just figuring out what to ask the AI to get the proper tests generated.
+Don't worry so much about cleaning up the test code - just get it in the right place and make sure it runs.

 ### Helpful Hints
 - The rotate method implementation has a trick to it that you need to consider when implementing.
 Remember, if you modify the x value, then try to use it in the y value calculation, you'll get the wrong answer.
 (You need to temporarily store the new x value and use the original for the y calculation.)
+Be sure the AI took this into consideration when auto generating the rotation method.
 - Utilize the Math class for the algorithm implementation.
+AI will probably do this automatically.
-- Utilize Google to find the distance formula.
+- Utilize Google or AI to find the distance formula.
 - Make good use of whitespace and comments to make your implementation as clean as possible.
 - Use good, SOLID object-oriented programming principles (pun intended) in your implementation.